 All funded teams will jointly share all obligations and responsibilities during the implementation of the project.
 The contributions of the different network partners may differ according to the content.
 Accordingly, different partners may receive different shares of the total budget and devote different numbers of man-months to the research, provided they all bear in mind the principles of a network project.

 The call is intended for Belgian university institutions, public scientific institutes, non-profit research centres, and specialised consulting offices.
-The participation of specialised consulting offices is limited to a maximum of 25% of the total budget requested by the network.
+These last-mentioned can be financed up to maximum 25% of the total budget requested by the network.